Project Introduction

 ### Core Components

-- **Client Object**: The client implementation provided by MCP SDK
+- **Client Object**: MCP SDK-provided client implementation

 ## Best Practices